New perspective on symmetry breaking in a clean antiferromagnetic chain: Spin-selective transport and NDR phenomenon: Model and Theoretical Framework

-It should be noted that the transmission probability acquires an explicit dependence on the applied voltage due to the bias drop along the chain, and $T$ becomes a function of both energy $E$ and bias voltage $V$.
+It should be noted that the transmission probabilities acquire an explicit dependence on the applied voltage due to the bias drop along the chain, and thus, $T_{\uparrow}$ and $T_{\downarrow}$ become functions of both the energy $E$ and the bias voltage $V$.